mickdowling16/premier-league-quiz/README.md

 - To be provided with score updates throughout the quiz
 - To be given the correct answer after each question

-### First Time Visitor Goals

-- To be able to easily play the quiz
-- To be able to easily read the questions and provide an answer
-- To be challenged by a variety of different questions

 ### Returning User Goals

 - To be met with a variety of random questions in each new game
-- To be able to see other users scores on a highscore table
 - For each game to be different

 ---